mertdemirtas/mertdemirtas/README.md

 ### <div align="center">Hi there, I'm Mert, a full-time iOS developer</div>

-- 🔭 I’m currently Bootcamp Asistant at Patika.dev - FMSS iOS Bootcamp
+- 🔭 Student at Kocaeli University

-- ❓ Ask me about anything related to Swift.
+- ❓ Ask me about anything related to Swift, Python, Java, algorithms and data structures.

-- ❇️ I'm currently open to new opportunities as an iOS developer.
+- ❇️ I'm currently open to new opportunities as an intern.

 <br/>